-Within the City of Temple Terrace, Florida College owns the main campus area, the property on which the Business and Education buildings and some adjoining properties are located, and 82 acres east of the Hillsborough River which contain the College gym and athletic fields, the Florida College Academy, a warehouse, and other leased acreage.
+Within the City of Temple Terrace, Florida College owns the main campus area, the property on which the Business and Education buildings and some adjoining properties are located east of the Hillsborough River which contain the College gym and athletic fields, the Florida College Academy, a warehouse, and other leased acreage.
 The Academy is operated under the Board of Directors and the President of the College.

 Florida College has a 132-acre campus but most of its activities are conducted on the main campus, a 15-acre tract in the eastern part of Temple Terrace.
 The William F. Chatlos building is located immediately south of Hutchinson Memorial Auditorium in the south end of the campus near Bullard Parkway and the Hillsborough River.
 The first floor of this building houses the College Library.
 The administrative offices of the College are on the second floor of the Chatlos Building.
-Faculty offices are in the Stulgis-Akin Science Building, Business Building, Education Building, Hailey-King Building, and Dicus Hall.
+Faculty offices are in the Stulgis-Akin Science Building, Business

+Building, Education Building, Hailey-King Building, and Dicus Hall.
 The College operates a bookstore, housed in the library-administrative complex.
-The historic 1920s Student Center building is located in the center of the campus.
-The Student Center currently houses the mailroom and yearbook rooms.
+The Riverview Center (below Henderson Dining Hall) currently houses the mailroom and student center.
 Dining facilities are provided in the Henderson Dining Hall, constructed in 1984.